How To Choose the Right Skirting Board Size

 Maximalist Styles

-Maximalist interiors usually feature very prominent pieces of furniture or decoration and are often the centrepiece of a room.
-These features do not want the eye drawn from them.
-Therefore smaller skirting boards can be more suitable to stop attention being drawn from these features, and ‘blend’ the skirting board into the background of the room.
+Maximalist design features do not want the eye drawn from them.
+Smaller skirting boards may be more suitable for these types of interiors, to stop attention being drawn from intended feature pieces and ‘blend’ the skirting board into the background of the room.

-The selected board could also feature a plain design, be painted the same colour of the wall, and/or be smaller in size.
-Each of these factors would make it less conspicuous in a room.
-Check out how the interior below blends in its rather large skirting board into the wall in order to draw the eye to more detailed room features.
+The selected skirting could also feature a plain design, be painted the same colour as the wall, and/or be smaller in size.
+Each of these factors will likely make it less conspicuous in a room.

 Image Credit: Shoot Factory

-Recreate this look with Cheshire skirting board
+Recreate this maximalist look with Cheshire skirting board

 Summary